International Travel Assistance

 Travel Policy and Travel Guidelines

 The Travel Policy establishes a framework for all University travel, including domestic and international travel by air, ground and sea transportation.
-The Travel Guidelines provide information to support the implementation of the Travel Policy.
+The Travel Procedure provide information to support the implementation of the Travel Policy.

 Work Health and Safety Travel Requirements Flow Chart